 - Stretch regularly to maintain good flexibility

 Plus, take time out when you need it.
 Get off your bike, stretch, rest from time to time, and most of all, enjoy yourself!
 Remember, it’s The Ride, not a competition or race.
+On Saturday, August 29, you’ll ride the distance you feel comfortable with at your desired pace.
 Be positive, keep up a good level of fitness, and be willing to accept a few aches and pains.
 You’ll do great!

 In nearly every sport, having and using the proper equipment adds to the enjoyment of the activity.
 Cycling is no exception.
 Moreover, having the right equipment when you ride increases your comfort tremendously.
 If you need a new bike or have questions about cycling gear, call the Ride office at 699-BIKE and your Ride Guides can help.

 A good bicycle that runs well and fits you properly is essential for The Ride.
 It makes all the difference to your comfort and safety and helps protect you from needless injuries.

 If your bike needs a fitting or repairs, reach out to your local bike shop to see if they are open for bike fitting appointments.

 Once you know your bicycle fits you well and is tuned up, be sure it’s well maintained.

 This is your ride, so if you want to ride indoors on a spin bike you can!